jbatnozic/N.E.W.-40.000/Codices/Orks.md

   - The unit made a Charge move in the previous Charge phase;
   - The unit is not In Disarray.

+  ### Breakin' 'Eads:
+  **Note:** This special rule can be conferred to a unit by a model in that unit and/or by a nearby CHARACTER.

+  When testing Morale for this unit, then after determining the result of the test (which is most commonly 2D6 + current Strain), but before determining the consequence of the test, you may roll up to 3 six-sided dice (but no more than the number of models currently in the unit, excluding the one conferring this special rule).
+For each die rolled, add 1 to the Nerve characteristic of this unit for the duration of this Morale test only, but then after determining the consequence of the test, the unit suffers a mortal wound for each 1 or 2 rolled.

+  ### WAAAGH!
+  If your WARLORD is a WARBOSS, then once per battle, in your Command phase, you can call a Waaagh!.
+To do so, that WARBOSS must be on the battlefield or embarked on a TRANSPORT that is on the battlefield.

+  A Waaagh! has two stages.
+The first stage is active from when the Waaagh! is called, and lasts until the start of your next Command phase.
+When the first stage ends, the second stage starts, and lasts until the start of your subsequent Command phase.
+After this point, the Waaagh! is no longer active, and has no further effect.

+  **Stage 1: Call Da Waaagh!**
+  - If an ORKS CORE or ORKS CHARACTER unit from your army makes an Advance move this turn, unexhaust it immediately afterwards.
+It does NOT count as having Advanced during this turn (but does count as having moved normally).
+  - Add 1 to the Strength and Attacks characteristics of ORKS models from your army.
+  - (5+ FnP?)

+  **Stage 2: Get Stuck In!**

 ## Ork Kultures (or Klans? idk)

 TODO